 Immigrants and international students are increasingly targeted by telephone and internet scams.
 Scam artists often pose as local law enforcement or a federal agent, claiming the student owes money and threatening legal action if the money is not paid.
 Frequently, scam artists spoof real government phone numbers to make it look as though they are calling from the U.S. Citizenship and Immigration Services Helpline or 911.

 Scams seem to increase around times immigrants or international students are particularly vulnerable.
 For example, we hear reports from international students at the beginning of the school year, during tax season or when there are changes in immigration policies.

 Do not be fooled.
 U.S. government agencies and local law enforcement will not ask for any form of payment over the phone.
-If you are the target of a scam artist, you should:
+If you are contacted by a scam artist, you should: